asionius/fibjs-ceph/README.md

 # fibjs-ceph
 This repository store fibjs-for-ceph binary file and document.
 It offer rados object store api and rbd block device manage api.
 Refer to document for detail.
+This project use all rados & rbd async io apis to write and read with ceph osds, it will not block the thread which act as a powerful engine to dispatch fibers which actually carry on the logical calculation.
+Thus, you can write high performance http server using fibjs natural high concurrency feature, to offer radosgw with high availability.

 # download
 ```